bootstrap-vue-next/bootstrap-vue-next/apps/docs/src/docs/components/avatar.md

 ## Avatar types

-The avatar content can be either an image, an icon, or short text string.
+The avatar content can be either an image or short text string.
 Avatar content defaults to the [`'person-fill'` icon](<[/docs/icons](https://icons.getbootstrap.com/icons/person-fill/)>) when no other content is specified.